pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

     make use of the powerful information technologies available in order to come up with some advanced, decentralized electronic bartering system?
--   Say that humanity had all these mobile phones, PDAs etc., and say that all of its trades would take place via some advanced, decentralized, electronic bartering system.
-Would one of the resources being exchanged re-emerge as a currency, i.e. serve for wealth cumulation and participate in all deals?
+-   Say that mankind had all these mobile phones, PDAs etc., and say that all of its trades were taking place via some advanced, decentralized, electronic bartering system.
+Would one of the resources being exchanged re-emerge as a currency, i.e. serve for wealth cumulation and participate in most deals?
 Or would more dynamical, blended and local currencies start to emerge?

 [More on these questions.](/wiki/Questions_That_Bother_Us "wikilink")